1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

-Richard Goldstucker focuses his practice on technology, counseling and patent litigation covering a broad range of technologies.
-Mr. Goldstucker proactively advises clients on strategies to avoid litigation and minimize risk of litigation.
-When litigation is necessary, he represents U.S. and international clients in federal and state courts and in arbitration in all phases of the litigation process.
+Richard Goldstucker focuses his practice on counseling and patent litigation covering a broad range of technologies.
+His practice includes broad-based strategic counseling, advising clients on strategies to avoid litigation and, when litigation is necessary, representing clients in federal and state court and in U.S. and international arbitration.
 Mr. Goldstucker has experience in the following technology areas:

-Communications network protocols, including DOCSIS, UPnP, MoCA, IEEE, and Cable Labs Home Networking Standards
+- Communications network protocols, including DOCSIS, UPnP, MoCA, IEEE, and Cable Labs

-Mr. Goldstucker was recognized in 2020 and the three years immediately preceding as a Georgia "Rising Star" for Intellectual Property Litigation by Super Lawyers magazine.
+Mr. Goldstucker was recognized in 2023 and the six years immediately preceding as a Georgia “Rising Star” for Intellectual Property Litigation by Super Lawyers magazine.

-The firm served as lead counsel on behalf of Motorola Mobility, in a lawsuit involving allegations of patent infringement related to mobile phone data transfer.
-Motorola Mobility filed petitions for inter partes review for the asserted patents and moved to stay the proceedings.
-The Board instituted all of the IPRs and recently issued final decisions invalidating all of the patent claims challenged in two of the three IPRs.
-The Board concluded that the prior art cited by Motorola illustrated that the claimed inventions of the challenged patents were invalid.
-The Board has yet to issue final decisions in 2 additional related IPRs.
+Represented Motorola Mobility in a lawsuit involving allegations of patent infringement of seven patents related to mobile phone data transfer.
+Motorola Mobility filed petitions for inter partes review of the asserted patents and moved to stay the proceedings.
+The Board instituted all of the IPRs and after all final written decisions, appeals and remands were completed, all asserted claims for two of the patents were invalidated, some claims of a third patent were invalidated, and plaintiff agreed not to pursue claims of a fourth patent.
+The case now has been dismissed.
 Intellectual Ventures I LLC, et al. v.
-Motorola Mobility, LLC, Civ.
-No. 13-61358 (S.D.
+Motorola Mobility, LLC, No. 0:13-cv-61358 (S.D.
 Fla. filed June 19, 2013).

-The firm served as lead counsel for CoxCom, Inc. and Cox Communications, Inc. in the U.S. District Court for the District of Delaware.
+Represented CoxCom, Inc. and Cox Communications, Inc. in the District of Delaware.
 BT filed a patent infringement action against Cox accusing certain aspects of its telecommunications and television network of infringing eight different patents.
 The case settled a week before the scheduled trial.
-(Judge Robinson).
 British Telecommunications, PLC v.
 Coxcom Inc., No. 1:10-cv-00658 (D. Del. filed Aug.
 5, 2010).

 Served as lead counsel on behalf of Jan Voda, M.D., a cardiologist, in a patent infringement suit related to angioplasty catheters against Medtronic, Inc. and Medtronic Vascular, Inc., in the Western District of Oklahoma.
 After a two-week trial in January 2012, a jury found Dr. Voda’s patents to be valid and Medtronic willfully infringed.
 The jury awarded Dr. Voda a royalty rate of over 14 percent.
 Voda v.
 Medtronic, Inc. et al., No. 09-cv-95 (W.D.
 Okla filed Jan.
 22, 2009).